theo0x0/hexagon/paper.md

 - Local clients for domain resolution and RPCs
 - Third party hex domain resolvers and RPC providers
 - SDK for builders to accept payments and required info to be put into transactions.
-- Node clients and proposals panel
+- Node clients and proposals panel, along with oracles
 - Entities to giveaway wallet addresses and bridge with other chains

 ## 6 Summary